Polyester: Cross-linking

 Unsaturated polyesters are thermosetting polymers.
 They are generally copolymers prepared by polymerizing one or more diols with saturated and unsaturated dicarboxylic acids (maleic acid, fumaric acid, etc.) or their anhydrides.
 The double bond of unsaturated polyesters reacts with a vinyl monomer, usually styrene, resulting in a 3-D cross-linked structure.
 This structure acts as a thermoset.
 The exothermic cross-linking reaction is initiated through a catalyst, usually an organic peroxide such as methyl ethyl ketone peroxide or benzoyl peroxide.

 Pollution of freshwater and seawater habitats

 A team at Plymouth University in the UK spent 12 months analysing what happened when a number of synthetic materials were washed at different temperatures in domestic washing machines, using different combinations of detergents, to quantify the microfibres shed.
 They found that an average washing load of 6 kg could release an estimated 137,951 fibres from polyester-cotton blend fabric, 496,030 fibres from polyester and 728,789 from acrylic.
 Those fibers add to the general microplastics pollution.

+Carbon footprint

+The lifetime carbon emissions of a polyester t-shirt are estimated to be over 20kg CO2e, partly due to the intermediate polyethylene terephthalate in its production.
+Certification of low-carbon polyester has been suggested.
+The carbon footprint can be reduced by using low-carbon energy in production.

 Safety

 Fertility

-Ahmed Shafik was a sexologist who won a Ig Nobel Prize on his research regarding how polyester can affect the fertility of rats, dogs, and men.
+Ahmed Shafik was a sexologist, who won a Ig Nobel Prize on his research regarding how polyester underwear cause temporary oligospermia of rats, dogs, and men.

-Bisphenol A which is a endocrine disrupting chemical may be used in the synthesis of polyester.
+Bisphenol A which is an endocrine disrupting chemical may be used in the synthesis of polyester.